 Approximately one week after submitting your electronic FAFSA form, the processor will send a Student Aid Report (SAR).
 Review it for accuracy.
 If additional information is requested, respond immediately.
-Confirm that NCCC's Title IV Code: 001398 is listed on the FAFSA form.
-If not listed, NCCC will not receive your FAFSA information.
 The FAFSA data is sent electronically to the College.
 When received, the Financial Aid Office will review the FAFSA data and any comments of the Federal processor when comparing reported information with database matches with the following federal government offices: Department of Education loan default and grant overpayment records, Social Security Administration records, Selective Service Administration records, and Bureau of Citizenship and Immigration Services records.

-Applicants should review the status of their applications by accessing their SELF-SERVICE student information account at http://my.commnet.edu and following the directions for web access for students.
-It is advisable to be keenly attentive to menu items of "My Eligibility" and "My Award Information".
+Applicants must review the status of their applications by accessing their Banner Self-Service student information account at http://my.commnet.edu and following the directions for web access for students.
+It is advisable to monitor application status regularly and specifically be attentive to "My Eligibility" and "My Award Information," and (tuition) "Account Summary."